Create and use Dataflows (Gen2) in Microsoft Fabric

 Now that you have a workspace, it’s time to create a data lakehouse into which you’ll ingest data.

-In the Synapse Data Engineering home page, create a new Lakehouse with a name of your choice.
+1. In the Data Engineering home page, create a new Lakehouse with a name of your choice.

 After a minute or so, a new empty lakehouse will be created.